swiftalker/tripay-payment-gateway/README.md

 _This package is made to make it easier for php users_

 IMPORTANT: Make sure you read the documentation and understand what these methods are used for!

+need PHP 7 and above to use this package
 ## Instalation
 ```
 composer require muhammadnan/tripay-payment-gateway